NateFerrero/cmd.js/README.md

 |------------|-----------------|
 | `extend`   | `[{...}, ...]`  |

-Extends each value with each argument, in order.
+Extends each value with each argument, in order:

 #### Example